|

 Part 2: The HSA Savings Account opened at a bank

-For 2024 the HSA Limits are increasing to $4150 for self-only coverage and $8300 for family coverage (more than 1 person enrolled) Those 55 and older can contribute an additional $1000 as a catch-up contribution.
+For 2026 the HSA Limits are increasing to $4400 for self-only coverage and $8750 for family coverage (more than 1 person enrolled) Those 55 and older can contribute an additional $1000 as a catch-up contribution.
+If you and your spouse contibute the $100 catch-up contributions, they must be in separate HSA accounts.
+I always recommend couples have separate HSA accounts.

 PRACTICAL: SO HOW DO I USE AN HSA ACCOUNT?